 Immediately upon the annexation's effective date, the City Fire Department will begin first call response to the Annexation Area, providing service to the same standard and scope as provided to all Comparable Areas within the City.
 Manpower for the responses to the Annexation Area will be provided from two fire stations.
-Number 5 Station will send 1 pumper with 4 fire fighters and will have a second pumper enroute from our Number 4 Station with 4 additional fire fighters.
-If one of these stations is busy, the Number 1 Station will then respond with 4 fire fighters.
+Number Five Station will send 1 pumper with 4 fire fighters and will have a second pumper enroute from our Number One Station with 4 additional fire fighters.

-Response time to the area is 3 minutes from Number 5 Station and 3 minutes from Number 4 Station.
-Response times from the nearest fire station to each Comparable Area, number of yearly calls and ratio of calls per person from the Comparable Areas are noted on the chart below:
+Response time to the area is two minutes from Number Five Station and 4 minutes from Number One Station, which is similar to response times from the nearest fire station to each Comparable Area.
+The number of calls and ratio of calls per person from the Comparable Areas are noted on the chart below:

-COMPARABLE AREA FIRE CALL RESPONSE CHART 1991
+COMPARABLE AREA FIRE CALL RESPONSE CHART 1992

-Comparable Area Response Minutes Calls Population Ratio
+Comparable Area Calls Population Ratio

-Comparable Area I 3 0 3 0
+Comparable Area I 6 234 0.026

-Comparable Area II 3 0 3 0
+Comparable Area II 1 330 0.003

-Average: 0
+Average: 0.015

-The average ratio of fire runs to population in the Comparable Areas is zero, as is the projected runs to the Annexation Area.
-In order to estimate the funds required to provide fire service to the Annexation Area, the operating cost per run is calculated.
-The 1993 budget for operating expenses is composed of the following line items: Line 223 - Garage & Motor Supplies; Line 224 - Fuel & Oil; Line 232 - Motor Vehicle Repair; Line 242 - Other Supplies; Line 362 - Motor; and Line 365 - Other Repairs.
-The total operating expenses are \$58,056.
-That amount divided by the total number of fire runs made in 1991 is:
+The average ratio of fire runs to population in the Comparable Areas is 0.015 Multiplied by the Annexation Area's estimated population of 277, the projected fire runs per year to the Annexation Area is 4.16.

+In order to estimate the funds required to provide these additional runs to the Annexation Area, the operating cost per run is calculated.
+The 1994 budget for operating expenses is composed of the following line items: Line 223 - Garage & Motor Supplies; Line 224 - Fuel & Oil; Line 232 - Motor Vehicle Repair; Line 242 - Other Supplies; Line 362 - Motor; and Line 365 - Other Repairs.
+The total operating expenses are \$55,504.
+That amount divided by the total number of fire runs made in 1992 is:

-\$58,056 divided by 1,554 runs equals \$37.36 cost per run.
+\$55,504 divided by 1,375 runs equals \$40.37 cost per run; multiplied by four additional runs, this equals \$161 additional cost for Fire Department services.